-- Complete the minimum semester credit hours based on the major program. - Complete the curriculum requirements of the major field. - Earn a cumulative grade point average of not less than 2.00. - Earn a grade of "C" or better in each major course, if department does not allow D grades. - Complete in residence on the University campus the senior year or its equivalent. - Complete a minimum of 25% of the total credit hours requirement of the program at MVSU. - Earn no more than 24 semester hours through correspondence. - Earn a minimum grade of "C" in English Composition 101 and 102 - Satisfactorily complete the general core curriculum listed in this catalog. - Complete the required community service hours.
+- Complete the minimum semester credit hours based on the major program. - Complete the curriculum requirements of the major field. - Earn a cumulative grade point average of not less than 2.00. - Earn a grade of "C" or better in each major course, if department does not allow D grades. - Complete a minimum of 25% of the total credit hours requirement of the program at MVSU. - Earn no more than 24 semester hours through correspondence. - Earn a minimum grade of "C" in English Composition 101 and 102 - Satisfactorily complete the general core curriculum listed in this catalog. - Complete the required community service hours.